conradakunga/Blog/_posts/2026-03-11-code-housekeeping-part-10-readonly-members-whenever-possible.md

 Any of the `private` members can be **modified**, whether by **accident** or **design**.

-A good rule of thumb is if you know for a fact that the **members should not be modified** in the lifetime of the class, declare them as [readonly](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/readonly) so that they are only set in the `constructor` and are **fixed** from then on.
+A good rule of thumb is if you know for a fact that the **members should not be modified** in the lifetime of the `class`, declare them as [readonly](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/readonly) so that they are only set in the `constructor` and are **fixed** from then on.

 ```c#
 public sealed class Car